 - Parents fall prey to good marketing and advertising without even realizing it!
 McDonald’s became a leader in our world because they have always targeted our children through Happy Meals and the toys they market along with the food.
 From breakfast cereals to yogurt, parents often buy foods based on good advertising and not on good nutritional value.

 - Parents who associate food with happiness or contentment will be more inclined to over-indulge their own children.
-Well meaning as they might be, they’re setting up their children for eating disorders later on.
-If misery doesn’t want company, good eating habits should be a family affair.
+Well-meaning as they might be, they’re setting up their children for eating disorders later on.
+If misery doesn’t want company, then good eating habits should be a family affair.
 Children always follow the lead of their parents…good and bad behavior is taught by example.
 “Do as I say…not as I do” doesn’t fare well when it comes to healthy eating habits.

-Limited amounts of activity is a close-second to over eating when it comes to obesity.
+Limited amounts of activity is a close-second to overeating when it comes to obesity.
 Technology has taken the place of the playground, and our schools have reduced (or eliminated) recess time.
-Children need fresh air, exercise, a well-balanced diet and proper hydration in order to be healthy.
+Children need fresh air, exercise, a well-balanced diet, and proper hydration in order to be healthy.
 When all of these things are a routine part of a child’s day; obesity doesn’t stand a chance with a child OR an adult.

-“Variety is the spice of life” and a healthy variety in diet makes for a healthy child.
+“Variety is the spice of life” and a healthy variety in the diet makes for a healthy child.
 Large quantities of one food is not the same as reasonable portions of a variety of foods; not when it comes to digestion OR nutrition.
 As a healthy (and friendly) reminder, here is the recommended food pyramid for children under the age of 5.
 When it comes to portions, the recommended rule-of-thumb portion size is one tablespoon per year of age.

 There isn’t much any of us can do to force an adult to adhere to well-balanced meals and reasonable portions, but there IS A LOT we can do to be sure that children do.
 Our kids are tipping the scales and headed for disaster…physically and emotionally if we fail to do our part to introduce them to a healthy lifestyle.